-Bich Dong Pagoda in Tam Coc is a popular Instagram photo spot for those visiting Tam Coc.
+Bich Dong Pagoda is a popular Instagram photo spot for those visiting Tam Coc or Ninh Binh.
 It’s known for its concrete bridge which leads you under an old Vietnamese structure.
-The lake surrounding the bridge is also filled with tall green lily pads.
+The lake around the bridge is also full with tall green lily pads.
 This place may look magical and may seem hard to find, however it’s just located beside a road.

 How to get to Bich Dong Pagoda

 To get to Ninh Binh, we used 12Go to book a bus from Hanoi.
 12Go is a super cheap and reliable way to get around Vietnam and other popular Southeast Asian countries.

 From our accommodation in Tam Coc, Bich Dong Pagoda is a 5 minute drive along a straight road.
 We drove ourselves on our scooter which we rented for 100,000 VND ($6 AUD) per day.
 Since it’s so close, another popular and cheaper option is to rent a bicycle.
 You can rent one for 50,000 VND ($3 AUD).

 Where to stay

 The are two main areas you can stay in when visiting Ninh Binh.
 You can either stay in Ninh Binh Town or Tam Coc which aren’t too far from each other.
 We personally preferred to stay in Tam Coc.
 There are plenty of accommodation options as well as restaurants.
 We stayed at the King Kong Hostel in Tam Coc and definitely recommend it.
 The owner was super lovely and made us breakfast everyday!
 If you’re after a nicer hotel in Tam Coc, the Tam Coc Boutique Garden has gorgeous rooms surrounded by a beautiful garden.

 There are no set opening hours for the pagoda.
 There is no fence stopping you from going and taking photos, so you can visit anytime.